RashiAhlawat/Saylent_Coding/README.md

 How to Run Post Author App

-Clone or Download the Zip file
+1.Clone or Download the Zip file

-Extract Zip file
+2.Extract Zip file

-Rename to "UserPostApp"
+3.Rename to "UserPostApp"

-Go to project's root directory which is UserPostApp in command line.
+4.Go to project's root directory which is UserPostApp in command line.

-Then type "npm install" - node_modules folder should be created after this.
+5.Then type "npm install" - node_modules folder should be created after this.

-Then type "npm start" to start the server.
+6.Then type "npm start" to start the server.

-Go to your browser and access "http://localhost:8080/userPostData".
+7.Go to your browser and access "http://localhost:8080/userPostData".

-It should display the htlm with get data button , hit the button.
+8.It should display the htlm with get data button , hit the button.

-All the Post Auhtors data is displayed.
+9.All the Post Auhtors data is displayed.